Entanglement in the Dicke subspace: Diagonally symmetric subspace

 \item[(4)] By definition of \(Q[X]\),

 Recall that from \cref{prop:prop-mods}, $\operatorname{Tr}(X) = \sum_{\alpha \in \knd{n}{d}} \lambda(X)_\alpha$.
 This concludes the proof. \end{enumerate}

 \end{proof}

-Note that in the previous \cref{thm:tensor-param}, we establish a new tensor parametrisation of the diagonally symmetric subspace.
+Note that in the previous \cref{thm:tensor-param}, we establish a new tensor parametrization of the diagonally symmetric subspace.
 In particular, it shows that the relevant parameters for a diagonally symmetric matrix $X$ are just entries on the diagonal of the state, which can be arranged as a symmetric tensor $Q[X]$.
-This parametrisation will be quite useful for studying the entanglement properties in the remaining sections.
-We end this section by characterizing the HS inner product between two diagonally symmetric matrices in terms of the tensor parametrisation.
+This parametrization will be quite useful for studying the entanglement properties in the remaining sections.
+We end this section by characterizing the Hilbert-Schmidt (HS) inner product between two diagonally symmetric matrices in terms of the tensor parametrization.